Google Data Studio Tutorial

 data studio

-See the complete list of functions supported by Data Studio.
+complete list of features supported by Data Studio

-One of the niftiest is CASE; if you’re not familiar, it’s essentially an IF/THEN statement.
-This function allows you to create custom groupings.
+One of the most ingenious is CASE; if you are not familiar, it is essentially an IF/THEN statement.
+This function allows you to create customized groupings.

-For example, let’s say you’re looking at the table we created in the last step:
+For example, let’s say you are looking at the table we created in the last step:

 data studio

 Data Studio treats Facebook mobile traffic (m.facebook.com) and desktop traffic (facebook) as two different sources.
-There is also the desktop traffic l.facebook.com, which arrives via a link shim, which Facebook implemented in 2008 to protect users from possible spam.
+There is also the desktop traffic l.facebook.com, which arrives through a shim linkwhich Facebook implemented in 2008 to protect users from possible spam.
 What if you want to combine all Facebook traffic into a single source?

-A CASE formula solves this question skilfully.
-Here is the formula:
+A CASE formula solves this question in a clear way.
+This is the formula:

 CASE